OneOfTheInfiniteMonkeys/pizero-wu-tinyfilemanager/SECURITY.md

 ## Comments on this Policy

-If you have suggestions on how this process could be improved please submit a pull request.
+If you have suggestions on how this process could be improved please submit an email [oneoftheinfinitemonkeys@gmail.com](mailto:oneoftheinfinitemonkeys@gmail.com).